-COREQ: EDST431 and EDST435.
-RESTRICTIONS: Requires field placement EDST 433 Non-school Factors Affecting Learning in the Classroom 2 Emphasis on research findings describing extent to which non-school factors affect classroom learning.
-Factors include emotional needs of children, poverty and other social deprivations, and peer pressures Provides research-based approaches for linking teachers to community resources available to assist in ameliorating these factors.
-RESTRICTIONS: Open only to students who are in good standing and admitted to the elementary teacher education program.
-EDST 435 EDUCATIONAL EVALUATION FOR EXCEPTIONAL CHILDREN 3 An examination of formal and informal assessment techniques for teacher use in identifying learning problems.
-Hands-on experience with test instruments used by school psychologists to improve student teacher's understanding of reports in school records Proper techniques for construction and evaluation of teacher-made tests.
-PREREQ: EDST230 COREQ: EDST431 and EDST432.
-RESTRICTIONS: Requires field placement EDST 436 LITERACY PROBLEMS: ASSESSMENT AND INSTRUCTION 3 Introduces general and special education teachers to the needs of students whose literacy attainments are below expectations.
-Prepares teachers to use diagnostic assessment as a basis for planning preventive and remedial instruction.
-PREREQ: EDDV305, EDST432 and EDST435 EDST 451 EDUCATIONAL ASSESSMENT FOR CLASSROOM TEACHERS Explores principles and methods for construction and evaluation of student learning assessments, including knowledge, understanding and skills.
+COREQ: EDUC431 and EDUC435 RESTRICTIONS: Requires field placement.

+EDUC 433 Non-School Factors Affecting Learning in the CLASSROOM 2 Emphasis on research findings describing extent to which academic success is affected by non-curricular factors including the role of families as partners and collaborators, peer relations, child abuse and classroom social climate.
+Counseling and mentoring skills will be taught and the role of other school and community based referrals will be examined COREQ: EDUC308 and EDUC400.

+EDUC 435 EDUCATIONAL EVALUATION FOR EXCEPTIONAL CHILDREN An examination of formal and informal assessment techniques for teacher use in identifying learning problems.
+Hands-on experience with test instruments used by school psychologists to improve student teacher's understanding of reports in school records.
+Proper techniques for construction and evaluation of teacher-made tests PREREQ: EDUC230 COREQ: EDUC431 and EDUC432.

+RESTRICTIONS: Requires field placement EDUC 436 LITERACY PROBLEMS: ASSESSMENT AND INSTRUCTION Introduces general and special education teachers to the needs of students whose literacy attainments are below expectations.
+Prepares teachers to use diagnostic assessment as a basis for planning preventive and remedial instruction COREQ: EDUC320, EDUC335, EDUC341, EDUC346 and EDUC486 EDUC 443 TEACHING SCIENCE IN MIDDLE SCHOOL 3 Introduction to curriculum and appropriate methods for teaching science concepts to middle school students (grades 4-8) Activities include review and evaluation of current middle school programs, research on student thinking, instructional materials, teaching strategies and appraisal of student learning EDUC 451 EDUCATIONAL ASSESSMENT FOR CLASSROOM TEACHERS 3 Explores principles and methods for construction and evaluation of student learning assessments, including knowledge, understanding and skills.
 Presents methods to enhance teacher inquiry into student learning.
 Considers strengths and limitations of each method in regard to informing teachers' judgements.
-Discusses implications of assessment policy.
-EDST 462 Language Acquisition 4 The factors which distinguish human language from animal communication, as well as the development of many facets of language (semantics, syntax and phonology).
+Discusses implications of assessment policy EDUC 462 LANGUAGE ACQUISITION 4 The factors which distinguish human language from animal communication, as well as the development of many facets of language (semantics, syntax and phonology).
 To supplement reading and discussion, students gain research experience by working approximately eight hours per week on the on-going language acquisition projects.
-May be cross-listed with LING462 and/or PSYC462.
-EDST 465 MODEL OAS 3 See POSC465 for course description.
+May be cross-listed with LING462 and/or PSYC462 EDUC 465 MODEL OAS 3 See POSC465 for course description.